robertklep/homey-app-upload/README.md

 Usage:
   homey-app-upload [options] upload
+  homey-app-upload [options] watch <file>

 Options:
   -h --help                Show this screen
   -v --version             Show version
-  -I --incremental=<file>  Allow incremental updates, using `file` for metadata -H --host=<host>         Homey hostname/IP-address -P --port=<port>         TCP port for upload server [default: 5481] -N --no-restart          Don't restart app after changes have been uploaded
+  -I --incremental=<file>  Allow incremental updates, using `file` for metadata -U --url=<url>           Homey Uploader Server URL -N --no-restart          Don't restart app after changes have been uploaded -V --verbose             More verbose output

-Instead of passing -H/--host/-P/--port, you can set an environment variable HOMEY_APP_UPLOAD_SERVER that contains the URL for the upload server:
+Instead of passing -H/--host/-P/--port, you can set an environment variable HOMEY_APP_UPLOAD_URL that contains the URL for the upload server:

-    export HOMEY_APP_UPLOAD_SERVER=http://192.168.1.100:5481/
+    export HOMEY_APP_UPLOAD_URL=http://192.168.1.100:5481/
 ```

 First, run `athom project --run` to upload the app to Homey initially.
 Keep it running, and open another window/terminal from which to run (incremental) updates using this CLI tool.

 By default, the CLI tool uploads the entire app.

+##### Incremental updates

 If you want incremental updates, use the `-I` option:

 ```
 $ homey-app-upload -I .inc upload
 ```

 The purpose of the `.inc` file is to keep track which files have changed since the last upload.
 When doing an incremental upload, only the changed files will be uploaded, typically reducing the upload time significantly when compared to uploading the entire app.

+##### File watching

+The `watch <file>` command will watch for changes of `<file>`.
+When that happens, the app will be uploaded (either in full, or incrementally when `-I` is used).

+The rationale behind this is that you could use a "watch file" and change that file (for instance, using `touch .file`) to trigger an upload.
+If you somehow hook this up to your editor, you could trigger uploads whenever you're done editing a file.

+##### App restarts

 After uploading, the default action is to restart the app.
 This can be prevented using the `-N/--no-restart` option.